Many or all companies we feature compensate us. Compensation and editorial

 Alternatives to a HELOC

 A HELOC is one option for getting cash, but it may not suit everyone.
+Some properties, such as co-ops, may not allow HELOCs.
+Business owners may want to consider commercial equity lines of credit.
 While shopping for the best home equity line of credit, you might also consider other ways to borrow.

 HELOC alternatives include: